 Kitchen Crochet Trio (Magnet, Coasters, and Hotpads)

 Get out your cotton yarn and make up some useful crochet kitchen items for yourself or to give as gifts.
-This is a guide about kitchen crochet trio (magnet, coasters, and hotpads)
+This is a page about kitchen crochet trio (magnet, coasters, and hotpads)

 I made three items today for you to enjoy.